tewarid/tewarid.github.io/_posts/2011/2011-01-28-auto-scrolling-to-the-end-of-a-gtk.nodeview.md

 tags: auto scroll gtk c# .net
 comments: true
 ---
+# Auto scrolling to the end of a Gtk.NodeView

 Here is how you can add an item to a `NodeView` and auto-scroll right to it.
 I'll assume you have read this [tutorial](http://www.mono-project.com/GtkSharpNodeViewTutorial) and are not a total newcomer to NodeView.